atweiden/archvault/doc/TROUBLESHOOTING.md

 from [SimpleWiFi][SimpleWiFi], and see if it works.
 If it does, you know the factory wireless card is at fault.

 If the USB adapter fails, however, it often means something lower level has gone awry.
-Reboot with `acpi=off` appended to your kernel command line:
+Reboot with [acpi=off][acpi=off] [appended][appended] to your kernel command line:

 ```
 # in vim, append acpi=off to GRUB_CMDLINE_LINUX